buildpacks/rfcs/text/0000-flatten-feature.md

 - What other designs have been considered?

-Some other alternatives mentioned are: squashing by the buildpack size or squashing a CNB Builder when the number of layers is reaching the limit, but those ideas, do not deal with the main problems of distributing more than one buildpack in a layer blob.
+Some other alternatives mentioned are: squashing by the buildpack size or squashing a CNB Builder when the number of layers is reaching the limit, but those ideas, do not provide the freedom to the buildpacks authors to decide which buildpacks to flatten.

 - Why is this proposal the best?

-Not sure if it is the best, but way to solve the `layer limit error` is to optimize the uses of the layer in a OCI image.
+Not sure if it is the best, but a way to solve the `layer limit error` is to optimize the uses of the layer in a Builder.

 - What is the impact of not doing this?

-Buildpack Authors and Platform Operators will keep seeing the layer limit error.
+Builder Authors and Platform Operators will keep seeing the layer limit error.

 # Prior Art
 [prior-art]: #prior-art